dreymonde/Operacjas/README.md

 `Operation` is an `NSOperation` subclass which adds some very powerful concepts to it and extends the definition of readiness.

 - `0.0.x` versions contains code directly from Apple's [sample project](https://developer.apple.com/sample-code/wwdc/2015/downloads/Advanced-NSOperations.zip).
 - `0.2.x` versions contains community improvements.

-We recommend you to use "community versions".
+We recommend you to use the newest "community version" (`0.2.1` at the time).

 ## Usage

 *DISCLAIMER*: **Operations** are un-swifty as hell, with all these subclassing and reference semantics everywhere.
 But the goal of **Operations** is not to make `NSOperation` "swifty", but to make it more powerful *using* Swift.
 Operations are still a very great concept that can dramatically simplify the structure of your app, they are system-aware and they *just work*.
-So use them, why not ¯\_(ツ)_/¯

 Before reading the **Usage** section, please go watch [Advanced NSOperations](https://developer.apple.com/videos/play/wwdc2015/226/) talk from Apple, it will help you to understand what's going on, especially if you're new to `NSOperation` and `NSOperationQueue`.